WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step3-image-11.png" />

 8. **Enter** "WDP Lab dashDB for Analytics” (without quotes) for the Credential name.
 9. **Select** the the "Add" button.
-The service credentials will be created.
+The service credential will be created.

 <img src="./media/Step3-image-12.png" />

 10. **Select** the "View credentials v" down arrow to view the newly created credentials.

 > **Note** - These are the WDP Lab dashDB for Analytics service credentials you will need to access the dashDB service in the Data Engineering and Data Science labs.
-Remember how to get back to this area of the service.
+Remember how to get back to this area of the service to access the credentials.
 I have redacted my password, to protect my identity, yours will be visible.

 <img src="./media/Step3-image-13.png" />